davidtvs/PyTorch-ENet/README.md

 ## Usage

-Run [``main.py``](https://github.com/davidtvs/PyTorch-ENet/blob/master/main.py) main script file used for training and/or testing the model.
+Run [``main.py``](https://github.com/davidtvs/PyTorch-ENet/blob/master/main.py), the main script file used for training and/or testing the model.
 The following options are supported:

 ```
 python main.py [-h] [--mode {train,test,full}] [--resume RESUME]